 To define the average American's credit card debt, CreditCards.com turned to impeccable sources -- and came up with a multitude of credible numbers.

-For an in-depth look at credit card debt, see "Credit card debt statistics
+For an in-depth look at all types of credit card debt, see "Credit card debt statistics"

 When it comes to credit card debt, that average Joe is one elusive fellow.

 All of the numbers above are from impeccable sources defining "average credit card debt" for Americans.
 As you can see, the numbers vary greatly, so depending on how debt is measured, we're either doing pretty well when it comes to managing our credit cards, or horribly.

 "You think these things are simple, but they're more subtle and complex than you imagine," said Ezra Becker, vice president of research and consulting at TransUnion's financial services unit.
 His firm came up with the $5,234 number, which includes actual amounts spent and reported to the giant credit bureau, but excludes unused cards and store cards.

 The hunt for average

 The complications stem from different ways of defining credit cards, different ways of counting the card-carrying population, and the different ways people use their cards.
 Finding the typical balance is like the parable of the blind men identifying an elephant from the shape of its parts -- each observation is part of a larger truth.